ironbar/google_code_jam_python/README.md

 - [Google Code Jam — How To Prepare by Konopka Kodes](https://konopkakodes.medium.com/google-code-jam-study-guide-a8c58baf6397)
 - [▶️ Dynamic Programming - Learn to Solve Algorithmic Problems & Coding Challenges](https://www.youtube.com/watch?v=oBt53YbR9Kk&t=1638s)
+- [Online judge](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&category=3) is a web platform with a lot of problems to solve.
+It is a good place to practice and to learn new algorithms.

 ### Dynamic programming